 - creation of a new Trumba calendar

-- page reorganization or information architecture review
+- webpage reorganization or information architecture review

 Marketing & Communications is the product manager for the University of Washington Bothell website.
 Requests should be made to email@example.com for review.